Gazza7205/cloud-workshop-labs/lab-exercise8.md

 <kbd><img src="https://github.com/Gazza7205/cloud-workshop-labs/assets/59958248/dc9343e8-b452-489e-bc83-7201a30a6d51" /></kbd>

-First, find the external IP address for the gateway service in your namespace:
+First, find the external IP address for the Gateway service in your namespace:

 ```
 kubectl get svc ssg